datatrail-jhu/00_intro/manuscript/01_account_setup.md

 * [LinkedIn](www.linkedin.com) - this is a site to share information about yourself with employers.
 * [Twitter](www.twitter.com) - this is a social media site that we will use to share our data science products and get support from the data science community.
 * [slack](www.slack.com) - this is a website where you will be able to chat online with your fellow students and instructors.
-* [rstudio cloud](rstudio.cloud) - this is a website where you can use Rstudio, the main tool to learn data science.
+* [RStudio Cloud](rstudio.cloud) - this is a website where you can use Rstudio, the main tool to learn data science.
 * [DataCamp](www.datacamp.com) - this is a website where you can practice using R and Rstudio.
 * [GitHub](www.github.com) - this is a website where we will share the results of our data science projects with each other and the world.